Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 Rúna was a settler, a herbologist, and a woodcarver.
 Once a week, after laundry day, she sets up her selling-stand and sells any carvings she has made for sale.

 ## Appearance
-Rúna has long, mid-back-length, light brown hair that is wavy and flows freely.
-She has a sweet face, bearing green almond-shaped eyes that are slightly wide-set, giving her a dreamy appearance.
+Rúna's hair is long, reaching mid-back length, and has a light brown, wavy texture that flows freely.
+Her green, almond-shaped eyes are slightly wide-set, giving her a dreamy appearance.
 She has fair skin with a slight pink hue and very faint freckles scattered across her face.

-Rúna has a curvaceous figure that is slightly athletic, and her height is 5'3".
+She also has a curvaceous figure that is slightly athletic, and her height is 5'3".

 When Rúna is outside in a cold place, she tends to wear a dark yellow woollen cloak with a slightly frayed edge, held in place by a bronze double brooch with a chain.

 Every day, she wears a blue tunic dress with red edges, a braided leather ring belt, and leather shoes.
 There is a small sheathed seax fastened to her belt for defence.
 She wears a Mjöllnir amulet.
 She owns a short spear (with a sling), which she carries only when she goes into the forest.

-Her amulet and her cloak's brooch are both passed down to her from her grandmother.

 ### Smile
 When Rúna smiles warmly or nervously, her smile has a distinctive look where her lips are upturned and slightly wobbly, with a gentle peak in the middle. *(Kind of like a ":3" face, but only in the most subtle way.)*